ml-tooling/ssh-proxy/README.md

   <a href="#contribution">Contribution</a>
 </p>

 This SSH proxy can be deployed as a standalone docker container that allows to proxy any user SSH connection to arbitrary unexposed containers.
-This enables users to securely access any container via SSH within a cluster only via a single exposed port and provides full SSH compatibility (e.g. port tunneling, scp, sftp, rsync, sshfs, X11 forwarding).
+This enables users to securely access any container via SSH within a cluster only via a single exposed port and provides full SSH compatibility (e.g. port tunneling, scp, sftp, rsync, sshfs, X11).
 This proxy has a few security features built-in to make sure that users can only access target containers that they are allowed to.

 ## Highlights